 To Kafenedaki tou Kipou

-Just steps from Syntagma Square, where the city’s pulse is at its loudest, you slip into the National Garden and the volume drops.
-Designed in the 1830s for Queen Amalia, its palms, cypresses and exotic plants still weave a labyrinth of shade.
-Inside, via an entrance on Irodou Attikou street, a small café hides beneath pergolas draped in bougainvillea.
+Just steps from Syntagma Square, where the city’s pulse is at its loudest, you can slip into the National Garden and the volume instantly drops.
+Designed in the 1830s by Queen Amalia, its palms, cypresses and exotic plants still weave a labyrinth of soothing shade.
+Within, via an entrance on Irodou street, a small cafe stretches out beneath greenery-draped pergolas.
 Parakeets chatter overhead, joggers pad along gravel paths, and yet your table feels wrapped in its own quiet.
 You come more for the tempo than the menu – coffee as an excuse to sit in a measured, languid, almost timeless pocket of green.

 Across Irodou Attikou 11 within the National Garden